PHLF/IAR_project/README.md

 The goal of this project is to reproduce the results of the article [Predator confusion is sufficient to evolve swarming behaviour](http://rsif.royalsocietypublishing.org/content/10/85/20130305)
 by Randal S. Olson, Arend Hintze, Fred C. Dyer, David B. Knoester, Christoph Adami

+Some implementation details come from : [Integrated Information Increases with Fitness in the Evolution of Animats](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002236) by Jeffrey A. Edlund, Nicolas Chaumont, Arend Hintze, Christof Koch, Giulio Tononi, Christoph Adami.

 ![Application in simulation mode](https://gitlab.com/phlf/IAR_project/raw/dev_ph/agents_with_fov.png)

 ## Dependencies